OpenStack: Documentation

-This is more a function of the nature of documentation with open source products than OpenStack per se, but with more than 25 projects, managing document quality is always going to be challenging.
+OpenStack, like other open-source software, experiences difficulties in maintaining up-to-date documentation.
+This issue is further compounded by the extent of OpenStack's operations, encompassing 25 separate projects.

 Upgrading OpenStack

 One of the main objectives of using cloud type infrastructure is to offer users not only high reliability but also high availability, something that public cloud suppliers will offer in service-level agreements.

-Due to OpenStack's multi-project development approach, the complexity involved in synchronising the different projects during an upgrade may mean that downtime is unavoidable.
+Due to OpenStack's multi-project development approach, the complexity involved in synchronizing the different projects during an upgrade may mean that downtime is unavoidable.

 Long term support

-It's quite common for a business to keep using an earlier release of software for some time after it has been upgraded.
+It is quite common for a business to keep using an earlier release of software for some time after it has been upgraded.
 However, there is little incentive for developers in an open source project to provide support for superseded code.
 In addition, OpenStack itself has formally discontinued support for some old releases.

 Given the above challenges the most appropriate route for an organization wishing to implement OpenStack would be to go with a vendor, and source an OpenStack appliance or distribution.